-This practical session will focus on introducing the technique and benefits of Mindfulness meditation practice, in relation to our life and work
+This bite-sized session will focus on introducing the technique and benefits of Mindfulness Meditation practice, in relation to our life and work

-In this practical ninety minute session we will focus on learning the technique of Mindfulness meditation and explore how and why you should make it part of your life.
+In this practical, energising ninety-minute session we will focus on learning the technique of Mindfulness meditation and explore how and why you should make it part of your life.

 What we'll cover:

 • What Mindfulness meditation is, and what isn’t

 • The difference between formal and informal practice

 • The simple technique for Mindfulness meditation including posture, breathing and duration

 We will explore some theory and techniques, practice together and then share our experiences among the group.
 There will also be some short journalling exercises.
 The practice, although rooted in Buddhism, will be taught in a secular way, open to all and with a non dogmatic approach.